-- (1) A vocational assistance provider may not provide vocational assistance services unless they are first registered by the director under this rule. - (2) A vocational assistance provider must submit an application that includes: a description of the specific vocational services to be provided and verification of staff certifications under these rules: - (3) The director may approve or deny registration based on the completed application and the department's registration and counselor certification records. - (a) The registration will specify the scope of authorized vocational services as determined by the vocational assistance provider's staff certifications.

-- (b) Vocational assistance providers whose registration is denied under this rule may appeal as described in OAR 436-120-0008. - (4) A registered vocational assistance provider must: - (a) Notify the division within 30 days of any changes in office address, telephone number, contact person or staff. - (b) Maintain the worker's vocational assistance files for four years after the end of vocational assistance with that vocational assistance provider, or in a pre-1986 case, for five years after the end of vocational assistance with that provider.
+- (1) A vocational assistance provider may not provide vocational assistance services unless the provider is are first registered by the director under this rule. - (2) A vocational assistance provider must submit an application, Form 2814, "Vocational Assistance Certification Program Registration of Vocational Assistance Provider," to the division that includes: a description of the specific vocational services to be provided and verification of staff certifications under these rules. - (3) The director may approve or deny registration based on the completed application and the department's registration and counselor certification records. - (a) The registration will specify the scope of authorized vocational services as determined by the vocational assistance provider's staff certifications. - (b) Vocational assistance pProviders whose registration is denied under this rule may appeal as described in OAR 436-120-0008. - (4) A registered vocational assistance provider must: - (a) Notify the division within 30 days of any changes in office address, telephone number, contact person, or staff; and - (b) Maintain the-worker's vocational assistance files for four years after the end of vocational assistance with that vocational assistance provider, or in a pre-1986 case, for five years after the end of vocational assistance with that provider.